 - 2 mg copper as cupric oxide

-If you have intermediate or late AMD, you might benefit from taking such supplements.
+If you have intermediate or late AMD, you might benefit from taking supplements containing these ingredients.
 But first, be sure to review and compare the labels.
-Many of the supplements have different ingredients, or different doses, from those tested in the AREDS trials.
+Many supplements have different ingredients, or different doses, from those tested in the AREDS trials.
 Also, consult your doctor or eye care professional about which supplement, if any, is right for you.
 For example, if you smoke regularly, or used to, your doctor may recommend that you avoid supplements containing beta-carotene.

 Even if you take a daily multivitamin, you should consider taking an AREDS supplement if you are at risk for late AMD.
 The formulations tested in the AREDS trials contain much higher doses of vitamins and minerals than what is found in multivitamins.
 Tell your doctor or eye care professional about any multivitamins you are taking when you are discussing possible AREDS formulations.

 You may see claims that your specific genetic makeup (genotype) can influence how you will respond to AREDS supplements.
 Some recent studies have claimed that, depending on genotype, some patients will benefit from AREDS supplements and others could be harmed.
 These claims are based on a portion of data from the AREDS research.
 NEI investigators have done comprehensive analyses of the complete AREDS data.
 Their findings to date indicate that AREDS supplements are beneficial for patients of all tested genotypes.
 Based on the overall data, the American Academy of Ophthalmology does not support the use of genetic testing to guide treatment for AMD.

 Finally, remember that the AREDS formulation is not a cure.
 It does not help people with early AMD, and will not restore vision already lost from AMD.
 But it may delay the onset of late AMD.
 It also may help slow vision loss in people who already have late AMD.